-    WAW is an international and independent non-profit organization built to help make skateboarding accessible worldwide, mainly by helping to develop skateparks in areas of the world where they are not present and support the communities pivoting around the facilities.
-We've had the fortune of delivering 11 international projects throughout the developing world, in collaboration with local communities.
+WAW is an international and independent non-profit organization built to help make skateboarding accessible worldwide, by developing skateparks in areas of the world where they are not present and support the communities pivoting around the facilities.
+We've had the fortune of delivering 14 international projects throughout the developing world, in collaboration with local communities.
 Our team extends to international volunteers from diverse professional backgrounds.

 By developing these public and free spaces, we wish to empower and provide our local partners with the continuous support needed for them to form their own organizations, and independently and successfully manage the facilities, offering the best outcome and defining the statement ‘It’s their park’.

 A free skateboard loaner program is installed at every skatepark and skate programs are being held, ensuring everyone with free, safe, and equal access to use of their skatepark.

 Through our professional experiences coupled with our personal skateboarding backgrounds, we wanted to deliver these positive outcomes to an audience that wouldn’t normally have the opportunity.
 We look forward to continuing to share these wonders around the world.

 It’s easy to play it tough, to encourage overdo independence, but we all rely heavily on others.
 Too many children around the world are not presented with the opportunities they should be offered.
 Often surrounded by people much older, who follow traditions that have been in place for decades, even centuries.
 Skateparks give children a free and safe space to escape to, to come together, and develop in an unstructured and supportive place of their own.
 Children around the world depend on agents of justice to take action, for them to strive.
 We are confident, of our ability to play our part in youth development in the developing world and however modestly, change its course for the children around the world.